 - Are you spending more time doing something you didn't use to spend time doing, such as playing a video game, looking at your cell phone, doing school work, or paying attention to a significant other?

 Once you figure out the cause of the jealousy, you can address the problem.

 The easiest way to decrease a jealous behavior in your cat is to simply spend more time with it.
 Get some interactive toys such as feather wands and laser pointers that will allow you to play with your feline friend and make it a point to seek out and pet your cat when you come home, and give it treats.

 If you cannot completely avoid the person, pet, or item that your cat is jealous of, work on helping your cat adjust to the change.
 Reward your cat with treats, praise, attention, and petting when they are near what they are jealous of and try to incorporate your cat into the change whenever possible.
-An example of this would be holding the new baby while also petting or playing with your cat or having your significant other give your cat treats and feed them at meal time.
+For example, hold the new baby while also petting or playing with your cat or having your significant other give your cat treats and feed them at mealtime.